boost-edu-tools/gitinspectorgui/docs/architecture/overview.md

 # System Architecture Overview

-Modern plugin-based architecture with Tauri desktop frontend and embedded Python backend via tauri-plugin-python.
+Modern simplified architecture with Tauri desktop frontend and embedded Python backend via PyO3 helper function integration.

 ## For Python Developers

 If you're unfamiliar with the frontend technologies, see the **[Technology Primer](../technology-primer.md)** first.
 This document explains how the Python backend you'll work with integrates directly into the desktop application.

-**Key concept**: The Python backend runs embedded within the Tauri application via tauri-plugin-python, enabling direct function calls without network communication.
+**Key concept**: The Python backend runs embedded within the Tauri application via our simplified PyO3 helper functions, enabling direct function calls without network communication.
 You can develop and test the Python analysis logic independently.

 ## Architecture